kamil5b/kamil-boilerplate/docs/SERVER.md

 1. ✅ Accept `PoolClient` as first parameter
 2. ✅ Use client for ALL queries
 3. ✅ Use parameterized queries: `client.query('SELECT * FROM users WHERE id = $1', [id])`
+4. ✅ Create `mapRowTo[Entity]` function to convert snake_case to camelCase
+5. ✅ Apply mapping function to ALL query results before returning
-4. ✅ Map database rows to domain entities
+6. ✅ Map database rows to domain entities (PostgreSQL returns snake_case, TypeScript expects camelCase)
-5. ❌ NO business logic
+7. ❌ NO business logic
-6. ❌ NO validation
+8. ❌ NO validation
-7. ❌ NO transaction control (BEGIN/COMMIT/ROLLBACK)
+9. ❌ NO transaction control (BEGIN/COMMIT/ROLLBACK)
-8. ❌ NO direct pool usage
+10. ❌ NO direct pool usage

 ### General Rules
 1. Use TypeScript interfaces for all layer contracts